-The ACT Science section will test your knowledge of how to read and interpret data through graphs, tables, and diagrams.
-This data will be integrated into the 6-7 passages on the Science section, and understanding how to quickly interpret them will be key to getting a good score.
+The ACT Science section tests your knowledge of how to read and interpret data through graphs, tables, and diagrams.
+This data is integrated into the 6 passages on the Science section, and understanding how to quickly interpret it is key to getting a good score.

-In order to evaluate data quickly, you’ll need to note three key parts of the data: units of measure, axis labels and increments, and trends.
+In order to evaluate data on the ACT Science Section quickly, you’ll need to note three key parts of the data: units of measure, axis labels and increments, and trends.
 For example: What are the variables?
 What units are the graph using?
 Is the graph or table showing multiple experiments?
 Is there a trend?

 It’s important to give the data a good scan and note the details above on your first pass through the passage, so that when it comes time to answer questions about the data, you will have a good grasp of what it is showing and will only have to give the data a cursory glance to find the correct answer.

 Examples of Graphs on the ACT Science Section